 The results of this analysis are in disagreement with those of the GL expansion \cite{LO,Bowers:2002xr}, which predicts that the transition from the strip to the normal phase is of the second order.
-Since the GL expansion is expected to be exact in proximity of a second order phase transition, it is important to understand the origin of the discrepancy among the GL result and that of \textcite{Nickel:2008ng}.
-To this end, the authors of \textcite{Nickel:2008ng} compute the thermodynamic potential, $\Omega$, for a gap function $\Delta(z) = \Delta \cos(2qz)$ with a fixed value of $q$, as it is customary in the GL studies.
+Since the GL expansion is expected to be exact in proximity of a second order phase transition, it is important to understand the origin of the discrepancy among the GL result and that by \textcite{Nickel:2008ng} and of the smearing procedure.
+To this end, \textcite{Nickel:2008ng} compute the free energy for a gap function $\Delta(z) = \Delta \cos(2qz)$ with a fixed value of $q$, as it is customary in the GL studies.
 Their analysis reveals that in this case, beside the local minimum of $\Omega$ located at small values of $\Delta$, and which is captured by the GL expansion, a global minimum appears for larger values of $\Delta$.
-Then the authors argue that in order to capture this true minimum, which is responsible for the first-order transition to the normal phase, terms of at least eighth order in the GL expansion, which are usually neglected, should be included.
+Then the authors argue that to capture this true minimum, which is responsible for the first-order transition to the normal phase, terms of at least eighth order in the GL expansion, which are usually neglected, should be included.
 In a subsequent paper \cite{Nickel:2009wj} Nickel discusses the inhomogeneous phases for lower dimensional modulations in the NJL model and in the quark-meson model.
 His results confirm the replacement of the first order transition of the phase diagram of the homogeneous NJL phase by two transition lines of second order.
 These lines are the borders of an inhomogeneous phase and they intersect at the critical point.
 An interesting point is also the relation to the chiral Gross-Neveu model \cite{Gross:1974jv}.
-A more complete program would require inclusion in the study of higher dimensional modulations of the inhomogeneity (as done in \textcite{Abuki:2011pf} for the chiral condensates), and, as pointed out by \textcite{Buballa:2009ct}, simultaneous study of both superconducting and chiral condensates.
+A more complete program would require the inclusion of higher dimensional modulations of the inhomogeneity (as done by \textcite{Abuki:2011pf} for the chiral condensates), and, as pointed out by \textcite{Buballa:2009ct}, simultaneous study of both superconducting and chiral condensates.